rabbitmq/rabbitmq-public-umbrella/rabbitmq-docs/release-notes/README-1.7.1.txt

 - close connections on app domain unload, thus preventing spurious errors and possible connection leaks when the client is run in certain app containers, e.g. IIS
-- close socket on ssl upgrade error, thus curing a socket leak
+- close socket on ssl upgrade error, thus plugging a socket leak
 - resolve various bugs in the ssl negotiation code that cause it to fail on .Net proper (though not mono)